Hodge type theorems for arithmetic manifolds associated to orthogonal groups: Abstract

 \section{Abstract}

 We show that special cycles generate a large part of the cohomology of locally symmetric spaces associated to orthogonal groups.
-We prove in particular that classes of totally geodesic submanifolds generate the cohomology groups of degree $n$ of compact congruence $p$-dimensional hyperbolic manifolds ``of simple type'' as long as $n$ is strictly smaller than $\frac12 [ \frac{p}{2} ]$.
-We also prove that for connected Shimura varieties associated to $\OO (p,2)$ the Hodge conjecture is true for classes of degree $< \frac{1}{2} [\frac{p+1}{2}]$.
+We prove in particular that classes of totally geodesic submanifolds generate the cohomology groups of degree $n$ of compact congruence $p$-dimensional hyperbolic manifolds ``of simple type'' as long as $n$ is strictly smaller than $\frac{p}{3}$.
+We also prove that for connected Shimura varieties associated to $\OO (p,2)$ the Hodge conjecture is true for classes of degree $< \frac{p+1}{3}$.
 The proof of our general theorem makes use of the recent endoscopic classification of automorphic representations of orthogonal groups by \cite{ArthurBook}.
-As such our results are conditional on the stabilization of the trace formula for the (disconnected) groups $\GL (N) \rtimes \langle \theta \rangle$ and $\SO(2n) \rtimes \langle\theta' \rangle$ (where $\theta$ and $\theta'$ are the outer automorphisms), see \cite[Hypothesis 3.2]{ArthurBook}.
-Unfortunately, at present the stabilization of the trace formula has been proved only for the case of {\it connected} groups.
-The extension needed is part of work in progress by the Paris-Marseille team of automorphic form researchers.
-For more detail, see the second paragraph of subsection \ref{org2} below.
+As such our results are conditional on the hypothesis made in this book, whose proofs have only appear on preprint form so far; see the second paragraph of subsection \ref{org2} below.